utkusen/rhodiola/README.md

 If you don't have any Twitter API keys or you want to bring your own data, you can do it as well.
 Rhodiola provides you two different options.
 You can provide a text file which contains arbitrary text data, or you can provide a text file which contains different URLS.
 Rhodiola parses the texts from those URLs.

-Example command: `python rhodiola.py --filename mydata.txt"`
+Example command: `python rhodiola.py --filename mydata.txt`

 mydata.txt contains: